-With the YouTrack app for Slack, you can link your YouTrack InCloud instance to your Slack workspace and get the most out of both applications.
+With the YouTrack app for Slack, you can link YouTrack and your Slack workspace to get the most out of both applications.
 Users can divert their YouTrack notifications from email to Slack and view all of their YouTrack updates as direct messages.

 Enable the Integration

 For users to take advantage of these features, you must first enable the integration.
 Before you start, make sure you meet the following requirements:

 Connections to your YouTrack Standalone installation are secured with an SSL/TLS certificate that is signed by a known authority.
 Connection requests that use certificates that are self-signed, expired, or otherwise invalid are rejected.

 Your server infrastructure allows connections outside your internal network.

 You have permission to add an app to your Slack workspace.
 A Workspace Owner has the ability to restrict app permissions to Workspace Owners only or Workspace Owners and selected members or groups.

 From the Server Settings section of the Administration menu, select Global Settings.

 At the bottom of the page, click the Integrate with Slack link.